coryodaniel/bonny/README.md

   # K8s.Cluster to use, defaults to :default
   cluster_name: :default,

+  # The namespace to watch for Namespaced CRDs.
+  # Defaults to "default". `:all` for all namespaces
+  # Also configurable via environment variable `BONNY_POD_NAMESPACE`
+  namespace: "default",

   # Set the Kubernetes API group for this operator.
   # This can be overwritten using the @group attribute of a controller
   group: "your-operator.example.com",